-The following timeline is based on an outline history of Rohatyn’s Jewish community during World War II and the Shoah (also known as the Holocaust), assembled by Alex Feller for the Rohatyn Shtetl Research Group.
+The following timeline is based on an outline history of Rohatyn’s Jewish community during World War II and the Shoah (also known as the Holocaust), assembled by Alex Feller for the Rohatyn District Research Group (RDRG).
 For a thematic perspective on some of these events, you can browse a selection of related articles we have assembled on History and Culture.

 Because of the near-complete destruction of Rohatyn’s 350-year Jewish community by the German military and their accomplices during the war, and the near-complete erasure of Jewish identity in the region by Soviet policies after the war, records and images of specific wartime events and people in Rohatyn are scarce.
 For this timeline and related thematic articles, we reference a variety of sources including several versions of the Rohatyn Yizkor (memory) book, testimonies and oral interviews (Jewish and Ukrainian), written memoirs of and personal correspondence with survivors of the Rohatyn ghetto, as well as general histories of the region and the period.
 These sources are listed at the end of this page.
 We welcome information about historical resources not listed here, including histories and memoirs from Ukrainian, Polish, Jewish, and other sources.